wishabi/dvm-sample-ios/README.md

 - [Delegate Methods](#delegate-methods)

 ## About the SDK <a name="about"></a>
-The Flipp Platform SDK allows mobile retailer apps to render flyers in two formats: in traditional print form or in a digital publication form.
+The Flipp Platform SDK allows mobile retailer apps to render publications in two formats: in traditional print form (SFML) or in Digital Visual Merchandising form (DVM).

-The digital publication format renders offers in a dynamic way that maintains responsiveness and merchandising flexibility, while also providing a host of features to allow users to interact with flyer offers.
+The DVM format renders publications in a dynamic way that maintains responsiveness and merchandising flexibility, while also providing a host of features to allow users to interact with offers.

 ## Quick Start <a name="quick-start"></a>